herculesinc/pg-io/README.md

 ```JavaScript
 database.connect() : Promise<Connection>;
 ```
-The connect method returnes apromise with a promise for Connection object which reprsents a client session.
+The method returnes a promise for a Connection object which reprsents a client session.

-Additionally database object exposes a method for checking connection pool state:
+Additionally, Database object exposes a method for checking connection pool state:

 ```JavaScript
 database.getPoolState() : PoolState;